AOG Inductee Bios

 2010 Redwood High School Distinguished Alumni Avenue of Giants

-STEVEN J. MCCORMICK (1969), lifelong environmentalist, is president of the Gordon and Betty Moore Foundation, a private entity committed to environmental conservation and scientific research.
-McCormick was president and CEO of The Nature Conservancy from 2001-2007 where he oversaw an operating budget of more than $500M.
-Earlier in his tenure at TNC as Western Regional Legal Counsel, he created Conservation by Design, the strategic framework that now guides all the TNC work in 29 countries.
+STEVEN J. MCCORMICK (1969), lifelong environmentalist, is a Venture Partner at the Draper, Richards, Kaplan (DRK) Foundation which supports promising early-stage social impact organizations.
+In that role he serves, or has served, on the boards of six organizations.
+Prior to DRK he was President of the Gordon and Betty Moore Foundation, a private entity committed to environmental conservation and scientific research.
+McCormick was president and CEO of The Nature Conservancy from 2001-2007, after serving as Director of The California Nature Conservancy for almost 20 years.
 McCormick has also served on the U.C.
 Berkeley College of Natural Resources Advisory Board, the Advisory Board of the Harvard Business School Social Enterprise initiative, and the Sustainable Conservation Board.
+B.S., Agricultural Economics, University of California, Berkeley J.D., University of California Hastings College of Law.

 Redwood High School's 2009 Inaugural Class of Distinguished Alumni

-THE HONORABLE GAVIN NEWSOM (1985) is the youngest San Francisco mayor in more than 100 years.
-His decision to grant marriage licenses to same sex couples gained worldwide attention for the issue.
+THE HONORABLE GAVIN NEWSOM (1985) was the youngest San Francisco mayor in more than 100 years.
+While still mayor of San Francisco, he was elected the 49th lieutenant governor of California in 2010, and re-elected in 2014.
+On November 6, 2018, Newsom was elected the 40th governor of California.
+He first gained national recognition as an early advocate for marriage equality, gun control, and marijuana decriminalization.
+Gavin is a champion for California values–from civil rights to immigration to environmental protection, education and expanding opportunity, and justice for all Californians.
 He initiated the plan to bring universal health care to all of the city’s uninsured residents.
 He has established other programs ranging from harnessing local solutions to global climate change to easing the problems of the homeless.
-He is a likely candidate for governor in the next election.
 He is a founder of PlumpJack, an enterprise of wineries, restaurants and hotels.
-B.A., Santa Clara University.
+B.A.Santa Clara University.

-ERIC SCHMITT (1978) currently reports on terrorism issues for the New York Times, where in 1999 he was part of a Pulitzer Prize team of reporters who investigated how China was able to obtain sensitive U. S. military technology.
+ERIC SCHMITT (1978) currently is a national security correspondent reporting on U.S. military affairs and counterterrorism issues for the New York Times.
+He has shared four Pulitzer Prizes during his tenure.
+In 1999 he was part of a Pulitzer Prize team of reporters who investigated how China was able to obtain sensitive U. S. military technology.
+In 2009, he was a part of a team of New York Times reporters awarded the Pulitzer for coverage of Afghanistan and Pakistan.
+And in 2017, he was part of a Pulitzer team that examined how Russian President Vladimir Putin projects power openly and covertly.
 Since joining the Times staff in 1983, Mr. Schmitt has reported from Congress, the Pentagon, Iraq, Afghanistan, Pakistan, Saudi Arabia, Haiti and Somalia and covered the 1991 Persian Gulf War.
 He was one of the main reporters assigned to the impeachment proceeding against President Bill Clinton.
 He served as assistant to senior columnist James Reston when he first came to the Times.
 He attended Harvard University's program on National and International Security in 1991, and was awarded a Knight Journalism Fellowship to Stanford University in 2006-07.
 B.A., Williams College.

 DONALD KREPS (Redwood High’s Principal 1957-1979) is recognized in this one-time-only non-alumni award for his inspirational leadership which created the foundation for the quality of education at Redwood High School.
 He was the founding Principal of Redwood, creating the spirit and high expectations for students and staff alike.
 His qualities of mentorship, high ethical standards and kindness permeated Redwood during his tenure.
 He allowed staff and students to challenge themselves in creating a positive educational atmosphere.
 After resigning as Principal in 1979, Mr. Kreps stayed on at Redwood as a Math and Physics teacher before retiring in 1983.
 Following his retirement, he taught Math and Physics at The Branson School for an additional nine years.
 B.S., Stanford , M.A., Stanford.
 Don Kreps passed away in 2013.